 Despite the prevailing issues surrounding the Huawei ban, the Huawei P30 Pro undoubtedly remains as one of the best camera phones on the market.
 Its features include an exceptional low-light performance, telephoto capabilities and an ultra-wide lens.
 The telephoto lens is a standout feature which is great for taking zoomed-in photos from far away.
 This device uses a more sophisticated sensor to what smartphones usually have, which gives the photos a lot of detail without being subjected to overexposure.

-Go for this phone if you want a fantastic camera setup in an all round great handset.
+Go for Huawei P30 Pro if you want a fantastic camera setup in an all round great handset.

 If it's an Android phone that you're looking for, check out the Google Pixel 3.
 Both the Pixel 3 and the Pixel 3 XL have the same camera set-up, so if you prefer a smaller and cheaper handset you can opt for the Pixel 3 without sacrificing camera quality.
 Both phones will deliver pro grade images and the camera app has an AI capability which allows the camera to analyse your surroundings and adapt your photos accordingly.